 The Huronian Supergroup consists of a succession of four lithostratigraphic groups: the Elliot Lake Group is at the base and is overlain, in ascending order, by the Hough Lake, Quirke Lake and Cobalt Groups.
 The Elliot Lake Group is composed of the Livingstone Creek, Matinenda, and McKim Formations as well as local mafic volcanic assemblages, which altogether form an eastward-thinning volcano-sedimentary package of uranium-bearing conglomerate, arenite, arkose and wacke (Bennett et al., 1991).
 The other three groups represent three sedimentary cycles intercalated by apparent glaciation periods (Bennett et al., 1991; Young et al., 2001).
-Each metasedimentary cycle consists of conglomerate, overlain by either a mudstone, siltstone or carbonate, and is capped by coarse, cross-bedded sandstone (Roscoe, 1969).
+Each sedimentary cycle consists of conglomerate, overlain by either mudstone, siltstone or carbonate, and is capped by coarse, cross-bedded sandstone (Roscoe 1969).

-The Huronian Supergroup in the area surrounding the Town of Blind River is intruded by parts of the East Bull Lake Intrusive Suite and by the Cutler Pluton (Bennett et al., 1991), as well as by diabase intrusions.
+In the Town of Spanish and surrounding area, the Huronian Supergroup is intruded by parts of the East Bull Lake Intrusive Suite and by the Cutler Pluton (Bennett et al., 1991), as well as by diabase intrusions.